maggielittle95/shopper_trends/README.md

 1. Fork the repository repo link
 2. Clone the repository to your Github account
 3. Access the repository from your command line or preferred CMD software
 4. Install a virtual environment.
-The command in Gitbash is python -m venv venv
-5. Activate the virtual environment.
-The command in Gitbash is source venv/scripts/activate
-6. Install the requirements.txt file to install necessary packages by running pip install requirements.txt
+Below are directions are how to install per your machine:

 Virtual Environment Commands
 | Command | Linux/Mac | GitBash |